 Calathea Beauty Star for Sale Online

-Calathea Beauty Star has darkly patterned leaves with light green stripes in a more rounded shape than the other Calatheas that does well inside in low light areas.
+Calathea Beauty Star has darkly patterned leaves with light green stripes in a more rounded shape than the other Calatheas that do well in low-light areas.
 Calathea Beauty Star brings personality and color to any space indoors.
-It is a part of the Marantaceae family, and likes bright, indirect light at most, as the colors will fade and the leaves will burn if exposed to too much direct light.
+It is a part of the Marantaceae family and likes bright, indirect light at most, as the colors will fade, and the leaves will burn if exposed to too much direct sunlight.
 These plants like to dry out some between watering.

 Calathea Beauty Star is a pet-friendly plant that does well indoors with minimal light and care.
-This plant looks like it’s been painted, and likes to dry out between watering.
 The foliage is both cat and dog safe, according to the ASPCA Plant Toxicity List.
 This family of plants is known for its bright, intense foliage as it performs well indoors and holds its color without much light or care.

 |Mature Height:||2 to 3 Feet|